mramshaw/Kubernetes/README.md

 For local familiarization, `minikube` is the way to go - and it requires `kubectl`.

-[Minikube is really the local equivalent of a cloud provider's command-line toolset.]
+[`minikube` is really the local equivalent of a cloud provider's command-line toolset.]

 Using `minikube` also requires installing some form of virtualization; for linux either __VirtualBox__ or __KVM__ [I chose VirtualBox].